MarosKozar/ADC-converter/README.md

 signal prev_output   : integer := 0;

   ```
--`adc_do`: XADC digital output (raw).
+- `adc_do`: XADC digital output (raw).
--`filtered`: Output that is passed to top_level.
+- `filtered`: Output that is passed to top_level.
--`raw_val`, `smoothed_val`: Intermediate values for filtering.
+- `raw_val`, `smoothed_val`: Intermediate values for filtering.

 🔄 **Conversion Note:**
 ```vhdl
 raw_val <= to_integer(unsigned(adc_do(15 downto 4)));  -- Extract upper 12 bits
 ```
--The lower 4 bits of `DO` are discarded.
+- The lower 4 bits of `DO` are discarded.
--Only bits 15 down to 4 are meaningful and this converts a 12-bit unsigned value to int.
+- Only bits 15 down to 4 are meaningful and this converts a 12-bit unsigned value to int.

 🧹 **Filtering Logic: IIR Low-Pass:**